av1-community-contributors/codec-wiki/docs/images/JXL.md

 This section is in need of contributions.
 If you believe you can help, please see our [Contribution Guide](../contribution-guide.md) to get started as a contributor!
 :::

-JPEG-XL is a compression format for images that was developed by the Joint Photographic Experts Group (JPEG) in 2020.
+JPEG-XL (JXL) is a compression format for images that was developed by the Joint Photographic Experts Group (JPEG) in 2020.
 It is designed to provide improved compression efficiency compared to the traditional [JPEG](./JPEG.md) format, while still maintaining image quality.
 JPEG-XL uses a combination of techniques such as perceptual color encoding, advanced entropy coding, and a new image prediction method to achieve its improved compression performance.
+It also has a lossless JPEG recompression mode, where an existing JPEG file can be turned into a JXL that can be decoded for a bit-for-bit exact replica of the original JPEG.

 ## Usage
 While it has support by many image viewers, editors, and other software, such as GIMP, Krita, Safari, ImageMagick, and many more, the most complete set of tools for encoding, manipulating, and decoding `.jxl` files is libjxl, the reference library for the format.